 In 2003, Prison Governors in Scotland joined the PGA.
 We are pleased to announce that Scotland PGA are now recognised by the Scottish Prison Service but acknowledge that there is still some work to do.

 The Retired Prison Governors Association also flourishes.
 A significant number of members who remain active in fields allied to the Prison Service – these include working with prison charities and prison reform groups, serving on the Parole Board and working for overseas governments.

-20 retired Prison Governors Association members have been awarded distinguished life membership for their services to the association: Mr Jim Blakey; Mr Terry Bone CBE; Ms Lynne Bowles; Mr Harry Brett; Mr Charles Bushell; Mr John Dovell; Mr Bob Duncan; Mr Paul Laxton; Mr Mike Lewis, Mr Pat Maguire; Mr Peter McLean; Mr Bob Mullen; Mr Graham Mumby-Croft; Mr Mike Newell, OBE; Mr Brendan O’Friel; Mr David Roddan; Mr Chris Scott OBE; Mr David Simons and the late Gordon Lakes, CB MC and Miss Paddy Scriven OBE; and posthumously awarded to Mr Duncan Scales.
+24 retired Prison Governors Association members have been awarded distinguished life membership for their services to the association: Mr John Attard; Mr Jim Blakey; Mr Terry Bone CBE; Ms Lynne Bowles; Mr Harry Brett; Mr Charles Bushell; Mr John Dovell; Mr Bob Duncan; Mr Dave Hoskins; Mr Paul Laxton; Mr Mike Lewis, Mr Pat Maguire; Mr Peter McLean; Mr Eoin McLennan Murray; Mr Bob Mullen; Mr Graham Mumby-Croft; Mr Mike Newell, OBE; Mr Brendan O’Friel; Mr David Roddan; Mr Chris Scott OBE; Mr David Simons; the late Gordon Lakes, CB MC; the late Paddy Scriven OBE; and posthumously awarded to Mr Duncan Scales.